NeBula: Quest for Robotic Autonomy in Challenging Environments; TEAM CoSTAR at the DARPA Subterranean Challenge: Uncertainty-aware Global Planning

-\ph{Hierarchical Coverage Planning--LCP} In the hierarchical optimization framework, LCP is who solves Eq.~(\ref{eq:llp_optimization}), given a parameter input from GCP.
+\ph{Hierarchical Coverage Planning--LCP} In the hierarchical optimization framework, LCP solves Eq.~(\ref{eq:llp_optimization}), given a parameter input from GCP.
 LCP constructs a high-fidelity policy by considering the information gathering (with visibility check given obstacles), traversal risk (based on proximity to obstacles, terrain roughness, and slopes), and robot's mobility constraints (such as acceleration limits and non-holonomic constraints of wheeled robots).
-LCP has multiple operation modes based on the parameter input $\theta^\ell$ from GCP, which is effectively the target frontier node on the Global IRM encoded in the GCP's policy.
-If the target frontier is within the Local IRM range then LCP performs the normal optimization as described in Eq.~(\ref{eq:llp_optimization}) for the local coverage behaviors.
-If the target frontier is out of the local IRM range, LCP simply instantiates a high-fidelity control of the given global-level control to follow the guidance of GCP.
-In order to solve Eq.~(\ref{eq:llp_optimization}) we employ POMCP (Partially Observable Monte Carlo Planning) algorithm \cite{silver2010monte,kim2019bi}.
-POMCP is a widely-adopted POMDP solver that leverages the Monte Carlo sampling technique to alleviate both of the curse of dimensionality and history.
-Given a generative model (or a black box simulator) for discrete action and observation spaces, POMCP can learn the value function of near-optimally reachable belief space with adequate exploration-exploitation trade-off.
+LCP has two phases: i) reach the target area based on GCP's guidance, and ii) construct a local coverage path after reaching the target area.
+In the first case, when the target frontier is outside the Local IRM range, LCP instantiates high-fidelity motion commands to reach the target frontier.
+In the second case, when the target frontier is within the Local IRM range, then LCP performs the information-gathering coverage optimization, as described in Eq.~(\ref{eq:llp_optimization}).
+In order to solve the coverage optimization problem we employ POMCP (Partially Observable Monte Carlo Planning) algorithm \cite{silver2010monte,kim2019bi}.
+POMCP is a widely-adopted POMDP solver that leverages the Monte Carlo sampling technique to alleviate both the curses of dimensionality and history.
+Given a generative model (or a black box simulator) for discrete action and observation spaces, POMCP can learn the near-optimal value function of the reachable belief space with adequate exploration-exploitation trade-off.
+We limit the complexity of LCP process to $O(N_{iter}^\ell N_{depth}^\ell)$ of calling the generative model, where $N_{iter}^\ell$ is the number of iterations for episodic forward simulation and $N_{depth}^\ell$ is the depth of planning horizon for each iteration.
+Since it is a local rolling-window planner, there is no increased complexity with the total size of the environment.